amandabacon/dichroic_filter_paper/README.md

 - Dichroic shortpass 450 nm Knight filter plots using the 73 mL cylindrical cuvette in air and tap water in "dichroic_shortpass_Knight_450nm_coated_noncoated_73mL_cuvette."
 This has six folders; three for the coated side and three for the non-coated side.

 - Dichroic shortpass 450 nm Knight filter (EOS 50x50mm) plots using the 73 mL cylindrical cuvette in air and tap water in "dichroic_shortpass_Knight_450nm_EOS_coated_noncoated_73mL_cuvette."
-This has four folders; two for the coated side and two for the non-coated side.
+This has six folders; two for the coated side, two for the non-coated side, and two for DI water.

 - Dichroic shortpass 450 nm Knight filter (EOS 50x50mm) plots in air (no cuvette) in "dichroic_shortpass_Knight_450nm_EOS_coated_noncoated_no_cuvette."